nxctvrnus/nxctvrnus/README.md

 ## 👤 About Me

 Hello!
 I am nxctvrnus, aka.
 BigGuard20000, an aspirant for computer science with dedication to solving complex problems.
-I also am a generalist w/ experience & adaptability to various subfields relating to cybersecurity and generally computer science.
+I also am a generalist w/ experience & adaptability to various fields relating to cybersecurity and generally computer science.

 My interest in computer science has led me to grow an interest and passion in cybersecurity.
 ## 🛠️ Skills